Sput/sput.github.io/_posts/2025-11-09-Interview-Prep-with-Vector-Embeddings.md

 The purpose of this app is to demonstrate the use of vectors and cosine similarity to compare pieces of text.
 When a new interview question is created, an edge function will create a model answer with the assistance of gpt-4o-mini.
 After that answer is created, a separate edge function will take that model answer, and turn it into a vector using the gpt-4-embedding model.
 When a user answers a question, their answer will be turned into a vector by a separate edge function.
 Another edge function will then perform cosine similarity on the model answer and the users answer to see how similar they are.
 This is presented as the user's score.

 # TL;DR
-This project is a voice-driven interview-practice app that mimics real conversations, letting users hear questions, speak answers, and get instant AI-based feedback.
-It combines Next.js, Supabase, and browser speech APIs to capture voice input, embed responses into vectors, and score them by cosine similarity against a model answer.
+This project is an interview-practice app that mimics real conversations, letting users read questions, type answers, and get instant AI-based feedback.
+It combines Next.js, Supabase, python, and embed responses into vectors, and score them by cosine similarity against a model answer.
 The result is a realistic, feedback-rich system that helps users improve through immediate grading, retries, and conversational learning loops.

 # **Practice Interviews, Powered by Voice**

-Most interview-prep tools either feel like digital flashcards or force you into typing.
+Most interview-prep tools either feel like digital flashcards.

 This app takes a different path — it aims to **simulate a real interview**.
-You hear a question, you speak your answer, you get instant feedback and a score — then you try again.
+You read a question, type your answer, get instant feedback and a score — then you try again.

-It’s a **voice-first practice environment**, built with **Next.js**, **Supabase**, the **Web Speech API**, and a lightweight **feedback loop** that helps you iterate until you sound confident.

 ---

 ## **What You Can Do**

-- **Voice answers:** Respond naturally using your microphone.
-- **Live transcript:** Watch your words appear and persist in real time as you speak.
 - **Smart question selection:** Get random interview questions without immediate repeats.
 - **Automatic scoring:** Receive a 0-100 score based on how semantically close your answer is to an ideal response.
 - **Feedback loop:** If your score falls below the bar, the system explains what’s missing — then re-asks the question.